aleker/Teleconsultations/README.md

 npm install
 ```
 #### Setting the ssl connection
 Our server runs on https.
 To use it, you should first generate the certificates.
-RUn the following commands
+Run the following commands
 in the main project directory.
 ```
+cd scripts
 openssl genrsa -out key.pem
 openssl req -new -key key.pem -out csr.pem openssl x509 -req -days 9999 -in csr.pem -signkey key.pem -out cert.pem